jamiephan/HeroesOfTheStorm_TryMode2.0/docs/install.md

 ## Replace in-game Try Mode with Try-Mode Installer (Windows)

-You can use the [Try Mode 2.0 Installer](https://github.com/jamiephan/HeroesOfTheStorm_TryMode2.0Installer) to automatically install the maps without manually doing to.
+You can use the [Try Mode 2.0 Installer](https://github.com/jamiephan/HeroesOfTheStorm_TryMode2.0Installer) to automatically install the maps without manually doing so.

 > Note: It currently only supports Windows.
-Linux/MacOS will be supported on a later date.
+Linux/macOS support is planned for a future release.

-It also include additional features such as:
+It also includes additional features such as:
  - Install maps to Try Mode, and the three in-game tutorials
  - [Storm Map Generator](https://stormmap.jamiephan.net/) Integration
    - For more info, please [refer to its repo](https://github.com/jamiephan/HeroesOfTheStorm_StormMapGenerator).